LEAGUE MANAGEMENT RULES

 c) The Officers, league auditors and members of the Management Committee will serve for a period of two years and if they have intimated their willingness to stand they shall be eligible for re-election bi-annually.

 4. Any proposals for alterations to rules shall be submitted in writing by the Club Secretary to the League Secretary no later than 30th August of each year.
 The Secretary will notify all clubs of such proposals not less than 14 days prior to the half-yearly meeting.
 Any such proposal, if duly seconded, will be put to the half-yearly meeting and if carried by the majority of members voting, shall be adopted forthwith.

 5. Each team shall be furnished with a copy of the rules and be bound thereby.
 Any cases of infringement of rules shall be dealt with by the Management Committee.

 6. The payment of a single subscription to the Dudley League entitles a member of any club affiliated to the league to play in all divisions of the league for which they are qualified.

 7. Except in exceptional circumstances, any club wishing to resign its team or one of its teams from membership of the league, shall give notice in writing to the Secretary not later than the 7th January for the coming season.
-Clubs resigning after notification of the AGM will be charged the League Fees of £26.00 Thursday, £11.00 Senior Citizens and £17.00 Ladies.
+Clubs resigning after notification of the AGM will be charged the current League Fees for the division from which they are resigning.